yjkimmdphd/asthma_bal/README.md

 ├── CITATION.cff       <- Contains metadata on how the project might eventually be published.
 ├── LICENSE
-├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+├── DEG_raw_output     <- contains raw DEG results that are excluded from git respository ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
 ├── config             <- Configuration options for the analysis.